paulej/perc-framework/draft-jones-perc-private-media-framework.md

 Thus, endpoints **MUST** maintain a list of SSRCs from received RTP flows and each SSRC's associated E2E Key(i) information.
 Following a change of the KEK (i.e., EKT Key), prior E2E Key(i) information **SHOULD** be retained just long enough to ensure that late-arriving or out-of-order packets can be successfully decrypted and rendered.
 [NOTE: Perhaps a separate best practices document can recommend durations after some real world testing?]
 The endpoint **SHOULD** discard the E2E Key(i) and KEK information when it leaves the conference.

 If there is a need to encrypt one or more RTP header extensions end-to-end, an encryption key is derived from the end-to-end SRTP master key to encrypt header extensions as per [@!RFC6904].
-This removes visibility by the MDD into certain header extensions.
-Note that when RTP header extensions are encrypted, all endpoints will need to decrypt any encrypted header extensions of interest.
+The MDD will not be able use the information contained in those header extensions with E2E encryption.
+[TO DO: Add a list to this doc of RTP Header Extensions that are off limits to - the MUST NOTs - be E2E encrypted.]

 ## HBH Keys and Hop Operations

 To ensure the integrity of transmitted media packets, this framework requires that every packet be authenticated hop-by-hop (HBH) between an endpoint and an MDD, as well between MDDs.
 The authentication key used for hop-by-hop authentication is derived from an SRTP master key shared only on the respective hop (HBH Key(j); j=\{a given hop\}).
 Each HBH Key(j) is distinct per hop and no two hops ever intentionally use the same SRTP master key.

 Using hop-by-hop authentication gives the MDD the ability to change certain RTP header values.
 Which values the MDD can change in the RTP header are defined in [@!I-D.jennings-perc-double].
-RTCP is always encrypted hop-by-hop using the SRTP master key for the hop.
-This gives the MDD the flexibility of either forwarding RTCP unchanged, transmit compound RTCP packets, or to initiate RTCP packets for reporting statistics or conveying other information.
+RTCP can only be encrtpted, giving the MDD the flexibility to forward RTCP content unchanged, transmit compound RTCP packets or to initiate RTCP packets for reporting statistics or conveying other information.
 Performing hop-by-hop authentication for all RTP and RTCP packets also helps provide replay protection (see (#attacks)).

 If there is a need to encrypt one or more RTP header extensions hop-by-hop, an encryption key is derived from the hop-by-hop SRTP master key to encrypt header extensions as per [@!RFC6904].
 This will still give the switching MDD visibility into header extensions, such as the one used to determine audio level [@RFC6464] of conference participants.
 Note that when RTP header extensions are encrypted, all hops - in the untrusted domain at least - will need to decrypt and re-encrypt these encrypted header extensions.

 ## Key Exchange

 To facilitate key exchange required to establish or generate an E2E key and a HBH key for an endpoint and the same HBH key for the MDD, this framework utilizes a DTLS-SRTP [@!RFC5764] association between an endpoint and the KMF.
 To establish this association, an endpoint will send DTLS-SRTP messages to the MDD which will then forward them to the MDD as defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel].
-The EKT Key is also conveyed over the DTLS association via procedures defined in PERC EKT [I-D.draft-jennings-perc-srtp-ekt-diet].
+The KEK (i.e., EKT Key) is also conveyed by the KMF over the DTLS association to endpoints via procedures defined in PERC EKT [I-D.draft-jennings-perc-srtp-ekt-diet].

 MDDs use DTLS-SRTP [@!RFC5764] directly with a peer MDD to establish HBH keys for transmitting RTP and RTCP packets that peer MDD.
-The KMF is not involved in establishing HBH keys for use between two MDDs.
+The KMF does not facilitate establishing HBH keys for use between MDDs.

 ### Initial Key Exchange and KMF